lyseste/game-view/README.md

 3. Pick your device from **Video Device**.
 Pick audio input/output if you want passthrough.
 4. Adjust resolution and frame rate if your device supports more than 1080p60.

-Click the cog icon in the top-right, or press  at any time to reopen settings.
+Click the cog icon in the top-right, or press `Esc` at any time to reopen settings.
 Changes apply live.

 ### Keyboard shortcuts